-- > Identify emerging trends and related issues that could impact the relevancy of the policies in the Plan; - > Analyze the effectiveness of the policies and strategies within the Plan and other Regional initiatives; and - > Provide the basis for adjustments and updates where required.
+- > Identify emerging trends and related issues that could impact the relevancy of the policies in the Plan; - Analyze the effectiveness of the policies and strategies within the Plan and other Regional initiatives; and Describe the basis for a divertments and our determined. - > Provide the basis for adjustments and updates where required.